tianon/mirror-refind/README.txt

 rEFInd source code can be obtained from https://sourceforge.net/projects/refind/.
 Consult the BUILDING.txt file in the source code package for build instructions.
-Once  you've built the source code, you can use the install.sh script to install the binaries you've built.
+Once  you've built the source code, you can use the refind-install script to install the binaries you've built.
 Alternatively, you can duplicate the directory tree described above by copying the individual files and the icons directory to the ESP.